Need to talk? Call 1800 882 436.

 • The only way to prevent FASD is to not drink alcohol while you are pregnant.

-• FASD is considered an invisible disability as it is often undiagnosed.
+• FASD is sometimes called an invisible disability as it is often undiagnosed.

 What is fetal alcohol spectrum disorder?

 FASD is a whole-body condition.
-It affects your ability to:
+It may affect your ability to:

 The symptoms of FASD vary from person to person.
-This is because the symptoms depend on when the alcohol was used during pregnancy and how much alcohol was consumed.
+This is because the symptoms depend on many things, including:

 Behavioural and learning differences

-It’s only as your baby gets older that you may see differences in their behaviour and learning difficulties.
-Sometimes these are put down to other conditions like attention deficit hyperactivity disorder (ADHD) or autism.
+It’s only as your baby gets older that you may see differences in their behaviour and learning.
+Sometimes these are put down to other conditions, such as attention deficit hyperactivity disorder (ADHD) or autism spectrum disorder (ASD).

 Facial differences

-If your baby is exposed to alcohol during the first trimester of pregnancy it can affect how their face grows.
+FASD can affect how your baby’s face looks.
 They might have one or more of the following:

-• smooth philtrum (the ridges between their upper lip and nose)
+• smooth philtrum (the ridges between their nose and upper lip)

 • a thin upper lip